Lowa Renegade GTX Mid

 Nearly every major hiking boot brand has its signature model, and for Lowa, it’s the Renegade GTX.
 We took the popular mid-height boot out backpacking and day hiking in Washington’s rugged Central and North Cascades.
 Loaded down with gear and traveling over sometimes questionable terrain, we came to appreciate its widespread appeal.
 The boot is comfortable and supportive, relatively light for what it is, and for those with hard-to-fit feet, available in an impressive range of sizes and widths.
-Below we break down the Lowa Renegade’s comfort, weight, traction, durability, fit, and more.
+Below we break down our experiences with the Renegade.
 To see how it stacks up to the competition, see our article on the best hiking boots.